greydanus/greydanus.github.io/assets/2020-07-30-optimizing-a-wing.markdown

 The answer is that the optimization function is never the full story.
 When we write down an optimization function like we did for the wing demo, our minds have a vague desire to form a wing shape.
 Behind that, there is a desire to fly, and behind that – perhaps – a desire for freedom, and behind that, what?
 The paradox of an objective function is that it always seems to have a grander desire behind it.
 And the deeper desires don’t change as quickly.
 Even as the early aviators progressed from wingsuits to gliders to planes, they retained the same fundamental desire for flight.
 As they shaped technology, they shaped their particular desires.
 And as they shaped their particular desires, they shaped themselves.
 But it was the desire to fly that put all of this into motion.

 Indeed, the desire to fly shaped the early aviators as much as they, in turn, shaped the world.
 In pursuit of flight, they had to discipline themselves and spend years perfecting their craft.
 They had to become pragmatists to ensure that their lofty dreams would survive.
-There is a sense in which you and I must do the same.
+There is a sense in which you and I must do the same thing.
 All of us are shaped by the desires we aim at.
 Our prefrontal cortex is constantly inhibiting or exciting lower brain regions.
 Each of these regions involves a different set of desires: food, sleep, sex, exercise, safety, curiosity, power, affection, and more.
 We can choose which of these to aim at.
 It’s a core part of free will, for in choosing which desires to act on, we choose the person we will become.

 <div class="imgcap_noborder">
   <img src="/assets/desire-to-fly/hummingbird.png" style="width:20%;min-width:150px;">
 </div>

 Like a hermit crab, we are born with desires that our body cannot satisfy, and thus we must venture out into the world, build things, and make them part of who we are.
 But we differ from the hermit crab in one important way.
 While he seeks out a shell because he wants safety, we seek flight because we want freedom, adventure, and change.
 We are not trying to stay the same, but rather we are aiming for a future that is different and better.
 Freedom, adventure, and change is what made us a flying species in the first place and it will propel us even higher tomorrow.

 So long as we have the desire to fly.

 <!-- So we beat on, wings angled into the wind, borne ceaselessly into the future. -->